petrica/game-and-watch-retro-go-romscraper/README.md

 Are configured.
 However, by manually adjusting the `consoleMapper` variable, you can configure it to download games for other emulators available on romsemulation.com.

+Feel free to submit PRs for improving the overall script and the supported emulators list.